 Medical/health services are provided by on-site nursing as well as a contracted physician and psychiatrist.
 St. Francis Hospital-Bartlett is used for emergency hospital services.
 Cawthon Clinic (Health Department) is used for medical and dental services, as well as Digmon Dental as a secondary dental service provider.
 Numerous specialists in the community provide services as needed to the residents.

 Individuals are provided breakfast, lunch, dinner and snacks daily, which are managed by a licensed dietician, with special medical diets and religious diets provided as needed.
 Youth receive nightly and monthly incentive activities and canteen.
 Input on incentives is provided by the Youth Advisory Board.
 The facility is required by contract to maintain a 1:5 staff to resident ratio during waking hours and a 1:8 staff to resident ratio during sleeping hours.

 Education Department is staffed by an Education Manager, four (4) full-time regular and/or Special Education Teachers, two (2) contract Special Education Teachers who monitor and oversee IDEA, TDOE and DCS Education compliance.
 There are also three (3) specialized educational tutors who assist the full-time teachers with electives and specialty courses.

 The school is approved as a Category 1-SP school as well as a DCS Education In-House School.
 Students attend school the same number of hours as all public school students, six and a half (6.5) hours per day.
 All grades earned are transferable to the student’s home school.
 HiSet preparation courses are also available.

-Memphis Youth Academy maintains CARF and Joint Commission Accreditation
+Memphis Youth Academy maintains Joint Commission Accreditation.